hk-schaefer/Cyclistic/README.md

 In this repo you will find two approaches to the task:

-1. Approach 1: Using SQL for data cleaning and Tableau for exploration and visualization
+1. Approach 1: Using SQL for data cleaning and Tableau for exploration, and visualization

     - the SQL code is documented in code chunks within the Rmd file
-    - all steps are explained in the in line text
+    - all steps are explained in the in-line text
-    - the Tableau visualization and dashboards are document as screenshots.
+    - the Tableau visualization and dashboards are documented as screenshots.
 The original can be found on Tableau Public

-2. Approach 2: Using R for data cleaning, exploration and visualization
+2. Approach 2: Using R for data cleaning, exploration, and visualization

     - the R code is documented in code chunks in the Rmd file
-    - all steps are explained in the in line text
+    - all steps are explained in the in-line text

-Further instructions are stated on the Webpages\